John I of Trebizond

 John I Komnenos Axouch (Ιωάννης Κομνηνός Ἀξούχος) was the Emperor of Trebizond from 1235 to 1238.
 One editor reads the text of the chronicle of Michael Panaretos as stating that John ruled six years; although William Miller follows Fallmerayer in assuming this was a mistake for three years, another possible solution is that John was co-ruler with his predecessor Andronikos I Gidos for three years then ruled alone for three more.

 Background

-He was the eldest son of Alexios I of Trebizond and a woman the primary sources do not identify; some writers have named her Theodora Axuchina.
+He was a member of the Komnenos dynasty based in Trebizond and also probably a descendant of the Axouch, a Turkic Christian family that served the Byzantine empire.
+The eldest son of Alexios I of Trebizond and a woman the primary sources do not identify; some writers have named her Theodora Axuchina, a relative of John Komnenos the Fat.
+This Axouch connection was important, further legitimizing the imperial claims of the Trapezuntine rulers — the last male line descendants of the Komnenoi.

 Miller suggests that he was perhaps a minor at the time of his father's death in 1222, for his father was succeeded by the throne passed to Alexis' son-in-law, Andronikos I Gidos.
 During the Siege of Sinope, one of the sources states that Alexios has "grown sons in Trebizond who are capable of governing", so it is clear John was born before 1214.